ProfMikeWood/ocean_modeling_book/getting_started/setting_up_a_github_repository.md

 # Setting up a Github Repository

 Github is a platform used to store, manage, and share code online.
 It has a variety of uses across many different coding languages - infact, these course notes are stored on Github.
-A Github repository will be used during the CS 185C course of Fall 2024 to manage code and submit assignments.
-An example repository will be maintained throughout the course for reference, which you can access at [ProfMikeWood/cs185c_fall2024](https://github.com/ProfMikeWood/cs185c_fall2024).
+A Github repository will be used during the MS 274 course of Fall 2025 to manage code and submit assignments.
+An example repository will be maintained throughout the course for reference, which you can access at [ProfMikeWood/ms274_fall2025](https://github.com/ProfMikeWood/ms274_fall2025).

 To get started, create a Github account at [github.com/](https://github.com/), if you haven't already done so.